-- 14. The RIPA authorisation must be reviewed or renewed in the time stated or cancelled once it is no longer needed.
-Authorisation to carry out Directed Surveillance lasts for a maximum of 3 months from authorisation.
-However, whether the surveillance is carried out/conducted or not, in the relevant period, does not mean the authorisation is 'spent'.
+14. The RIPA authorisation must be reviewed or renewed in the time stated or cancelled once it is no longer needed.
+Authorisation to carry out Directed Surveillance lasts for 3 months from authorisation.
+Authorisation to carry out CHIS lasts 12 months from authorisation .However, whether the surveillance is carried out/conducted or not, in the relevant period, does not mean the authorisation is 'spent'.
 In other words, the authorisation does not expire!
-The authorisation has to be reviewed, renewed and/or cancelled once it is no longer required. - 15.
+The authorisation has to be reviewed, renewed and/or cancelled once it is no longer required.

+- 16. Cancellation will need to be approved by the Chief Executive and is required whether the surveillance is conducted or the time period is due to lapse. - 17.
 Magistrate's approval is required to renew an authorisation.
-There is no requirement for Magistrates to consider either cancellations or internal reviews. - 16.
+There is no requirement for Magistrates to consider either cancellations or internal reviews. - 18.
 Notices/Authorities issued under s22 compelling disclosure of communications data are only valid for one month, but can be renewed for subsequent periods of one month, at any time.
-Again, Magistrate's approval will be required for a renewal. - 17.
+Again, Magistrate's approval will be required for a renewal. - 19.
 Authorisations can be renewed in writing before the maximum period in the Authorisation has expired.
 The Authorising Officer must consider the matter afresh, including taking into account the benefits of the surveillance to date, and any collateral intrusion that has occurred.
-Magistrate's approval will then be required. - 18.
+Magistrate's approval will then be required. - 20.
 An Authorisation cannot be renewed after it has expired.
 In such event, a fresh application will be necessary.